Flight-Free-UK/flight_free_uk_website/source/posts_travel/rondda-to-ronda.html.markdown

 #### San Sebastian to Paris

 From San Sebastian it’s just a short hop on the Euskotren to Hendaye where you can get a 4-hour TGV back to Paris, or slow down and stop off for an hour or two at Saint Jean de Luz, [Bayonne](https://www.low-carb-travel.info/train-to-spain/hop-offs/france/bayonne) or [Bordeaux](https://www.low-carb-travel.info/train-to-spain/hop-offs/france/bordeaux).
-Alternatively, if you’ve developed a liking for night trains, you can take one from Hendaye to Paris in the summer months
+Alternatively, if you’ve developed a liking for night trains, you can take one from Hendaye to Paris in the summer months.

 #### Paris to Rhondda – seeing the UK in a new light?